Sanix-Darker/zeal-lynx-cli/README.md

 See the documentation in the `zeal-cli` file for more.

+# Usage with FZF from the shell

+If you want to fuzzy search for documentation from shell, you can use FZF (https://github.com/junegunn/fzf/) with zeal-cli in a manner similar to this (though you should probably write a proper function that handles cancelling FZF):

+    zeal-cli cpp | fzf --height=50% --preview='zeal-cli --lynx-dump=true cpp {}' | xargs -d '\n' zeal-cli cpp

 # Installation

 Copy `zeal-cli` somewhere in your `$PATH` and `chmod +x` it.